Randy Arozarena Player Props: Rays vs. Royals

 Randy Arozarena At The Plate

-- Arozarena is hitting .279 with nine doubles, a triple, 16 home runs and 47 walks.
+- Arozarena is hitting .281 with nine doubles, two triples, 16 home runs and 48 walks.

-- Among the qualified hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks eighth, and he is 47th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 30th in batting average, seventh in on-base percentage, and 48th in slugging.

-- Arozarena has had at least one RBI in 36.4% of his games this year (32 of 88), with more than one RBI 13 times (14.8%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- In 36.7% of his games this year, Arozarena has notched at least one RBI.
+In 13 of those games (14.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.